najaxjs/najax/README.md

 # najax

-A lightweight wrapper for the nodejs http request object to enable jquery ajax style serverside requests in nodejs
+A lightweight wrapper for the nodejs http request object to enable jquery ajax style serverside requests in nodejs.

+the x is a lie.

 ## Getting Started
 Install the module with: `npm install najax`